jupyter-server/enterprise_gateway/docs/source/config-options.md

     The directory used during remote kernel launches of DistributedProcessProxy kernels.
 Files in this directory will be of the form kernel-<kernel_id>.log.

+  EG_KERNEL_SESSION_PERSISTENCE=False
+    **Experimental** Enables kernel session persistence.
+Currently, this is purely experiemental and writes kernel session information to a local file.
+Should Enterprise Gateway terminate with running kernels, a subsequent restart of Enterprise Gateway will attempt to reconnect to the persisted kernels.
+See also EG_KERNEL_SESSION_LOCATION and --KernelSessionManager.enable_persistence.

   EG_KERNEL_SESSION_LOCATION=<JupyterDataDir>
-    EXPERIMENTAL - The location in which the kernel session information is persisted.
+    **Experimental** The location in which the kernel session information is persisted.
     By default, this is located in the configured JupyterDataDir.
+See also EG_KERNEL_SESSION_PERSISTENCE.

   EG_LOCAL_IP_BLACKLIST=''
     A comma-separated list of local IPv4 addresses (or regular expressions) that